tienmdoan/FBLA-quizzes/README.md

 #### Windows Installation

-- Go to the [FBLA-quizzes releases] page and download the latest windows release
+- Go to the [FBLA-quizzes releases] page and download the latest windows APPX release file

 - Open the folder that you downloaded the APPX installation file